With no little green men in sight (that Roswell lies in New Mexico), Roswell Georgia abounds in sunshine and southern charm all the same.

 3. Chattahoochee River National Recreation Area

-Located on Roswell’s southern boundary, Chattahoochee River National Recreation Area links together a series of green spaces and parkland over 77 kilometres, with the nearest access only ten minutes from the city centre.
+Located on Roswell’s southern boundary, Chattahoochee River National Recreation Area links together a series of green spaces and parkland over 47 miles, with the nearest access only ten minutes from the city center.

 The United States’ first National Water Trail, the area is an incredibly picturesque place to wander in the open air for a few hours in relative seclusion.